 Overview of our Perspectives and Woods

-There’s a number of companies that source and mill exterior wood products, so we really appreciate your visit and consideration.
-Here you can get a sense of our take on things, and since we’ve been around a long time, there’s a lot here.
-Feel free to look around.
+There’s a number of companies that offer milled wood siding, but very few with our experience.
+For almost 50 years, we’ve been serving architects and designers with custom milled options and other exterior wood products.
+We appreciate your consideration.
+On this page, you can get our take on things, and since we’ve been around a long time, there’s a lot.
+Feel free to scan or scrutinize.

 What is Sustainable?